knpuniversity/symfony4/sfcasts/upgrade-sf5/upgrade-recipe-git.md

 git add composer.json composer.lock symfony.lock
 ```

-For the *other* changes - the ones the recipes made - we need to be *very* careful.
+For the *other* changes - the ones the recipe made - we need to be *very* careful.
 Why?
 Because recipes don't really "upgrade" in some clean way.
 Nope, when we
 removed the packages, some config files we *deleted*... which means any custom
 code we had in those was *removed*.
 When we reinstalled the packages, the recipes